 • Vulnerable to fraud and investment scams since they are unregulated

 Alternative investments have the potential for high returns and are a good way to diversify your portfolio and reduce risk.
-And the sheer scope and variety of these investments means investors can look for one (or more) that suits their investing style and financial goals.
+The sheer scope and variety of these investments means investors can look for one (or more) that suits their investing style and financial goals.

-One way to start investing in alternative investments is by using an online platform like SoFi Invest®.
-The trading platform lets members research and track their favorite stocks and assets, and build their portfolio right from their phone—buying and selling stocks, ETFs, cryptocurrencies, and more with a few clicks.
+One way to start investing in alternative investments is by using an online platform like the SoFi Invest® online brokerage.
+The trading platform lets members research and track their favorite stocks and assets, and build their portfolio right from their phone — buying and selling stocks, ETFs, cryptocurrencies, and more with a few clicks.